 I spent over 20 years of my life dissociated from the realities of my abusive childhood, to the point that I had repressed and disconnected from nearly all emotions and the majority of memories around that time.

-But I do know that books help me keep a balance and provide additional information and logic when my head gets in the way.
+Books help me keep a balance and provide additional information and logic when I need clarity and understanding.

 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma by Bessel Van Der Kolk, M.D.